Croats of Bosnia and Herzegovina

-The Croats of Bosnia and Herzegovina (Hrvati Bosne i Hercegovine), often referred to as Bosnian Croats (bosanski Hrvati) or Herzegovinian Croats (hercegovački Hrvati), are the third most populous ethnic group in the country after Bosniaks and Serbs, and are one of the constitutive nation of Bosnia and Herzegovina.
+The Croats of Bosnia and Herzegovina (Hrvati Bosne i Hercegovine), often referred to as Bosnian Croats (bosanski Hrvati) or Herzegovinian Croats (hercegovački Hrvati), are native to Bosnia and Herzegovina and constitute the third most populous ethnic group, after Bosniaks and Serbs.
+They are one of the three constitutive nations of Bosnia and Herzegovina.
 Croats of Bosnia and Herzegovina have made significant contributions to the culture of Bosnia and Herzegovina.
-Most Croats declare themselves Catholics and speakers of the Croatian language.
+Most Croats identify themselves as Catholics and speak Croatian language.